British Empire

 The British Empire comprised the dominions, colonies, protectorates, mandates, and other territories ruled or administered by the United Kingdom and its predecessor states.
 It began with the overseas possessions and trading posts established by England in the late 16th and early 17th centuries, and colonisation attempts by Scotland during the 17th century.
-At its height in the 19th and early 20th centuries, it became the largest empire in history and, for a century, was the foremost global power.
-By 1913, the British Empire held sway over 412 million people, of the world population at the time, and by 1920, it covered 35.5 e6km2, of the Earth's total land area.
+At its height in the 19th and early 20th centuries, it was the largest empire in history and, for a century, was the foremost global power.
+By 1913 the British Empire held sway over 412 million people, of the world population at the time, and by 1920 it covered 35.5 e6km2, of the Earth's total land area.
+The British Parliament was the supreme law-making authority for all the British possessions which made up the Empire.
 As a result, its constitutional, legal, linguistic, and cultural legacy is widespread.
-At the peak of its power, it was described as "the empire on which the sun never sets", as the sun was always shining on at least one of its territories.
+It was described as "the empire on which the sun never sets", as the sun was always shining on at least one of its territories.

 During the Age of Discovery in the 15th and 16th centuries, Portugal and Spain pioneered European exploration of the world, and in the process established large overseas empires.
-Motivated by the great wealth these empires generated, England, France, and the Netherlands began to establish colonies and trade networks of their own in the Americas and Asia.
+Motivated by the great wealth these empires generated, England, France, and the Netherlands began to establish colonies and trade networks in the Americas and Asia.
 A series of wars in the 17th and 18th centuries with the Netherlands and France left Britain the dominant colonial power in North America.
 Britain became a major power in the Indian subcontinent after the East India Company's conquest of Mughal Bengal at the Battle of Plassey in 1757.